MetroTopia/Linux-Distro-Chooser/installation.md

 Google claims as a virus but the code is all available on GitHub in the Python script so you can assure yourself.

--Download it
+-- Download it

--commit
+-- commit

--cool person
+-- cool person